oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 template directives to the TOSCA processor can be used to specify if the target candidates are template-internal node representations, or external representations created from multiple service templates, or representations for external resources managed in an inventory.
-Either way, requirement fulfillment may result in relationships that are established across service template boundaries.
+Thus, requirement fulfillment may result in relationships that are established across service template boundaries.

 Requirements and capabilities are modelled by annotating node types